Updated August 2017

 Middle School Teams

 Choosing the members of a team is the sole responsibility of the coaching staff.
 Players will be placed on skill appropriate teams as evaluated by the coaching staff.
-Although we strive to have every player who tries out for a team earn a spot on the roster, this is unfortunately not always possible on our Squash and Tennis teams.
+Although we strive to have every player who tries out for a team earn a spot on the roster, this is unfortunately not always possible when limited by facilities and court space.
 We have limited participation on our Squash Team to 7th-8th graders only, as our facility will only handle 13-15 players.
-Our Tennis teams will be limited to 32 players as this is capacity for our courts.
 Since "cuts" are difficult at any age, the coaching staff will make every effort to handle these situations with tact and sensitivity.

 The Role of a Student-Athlete